crowdfavorite-mirrors/wp-list-category-posts/readme.txt

 * **link_target** - Select the `target` attribute for links to posts (target=_blank, _self, _parent, _top, *framename*).
 Example: `[catlink id=3 link_target=_blank]` will create: `<a href="http://localhost/wordpress/?p=45" title="Test post" target="_blank">Test post</a>`

+== Widget ==

+The widget is quite simple, and it doesn't implement all of the plugin's functionality.
+To use a shortcode in a widget add this code to your theme's functions.php file:

+`add_filter('widget_text', 'do_shortcode');`

+Then just add a new text widget to your blog and use the shortcode there as the widget's content.

 == HTML & CSS Customization ==

+By default, the plugin lists the posts in an unordered list with the `lcp_catlist` CSS class, like this:

+`<ul class="lcp_catlist">`

+So if you want to customize the appearance of the List Category Posts lists, you can just edit the lcp_catlist class in your theme's CSS.

-You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element, or just a CSS class which will wrap the element with a `span` tag.
+You can also customize what HTML tags different elements will be surrounded with, and set a CSS class for this element, or just a CSS class which will wrap the element with a `span` tag.

 The customizable elements (so far) are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).

 The parameters are:
 `autor_tag, author_class, catlink_tag, catlink_class, comments_tag,
-comments_class, date_tag, date_class, excerpt_tag, excerpt_class,
+comments_class, date_tag, date_class, date_modified_tag,
+date_modified_class, excerpt_tag, excerpt_class, morelink_class,
-morelink_class, thumbnail_class, title_tag, title_class,
+thumbnail_class, title_tag, title_class, posts_morelink_class,
-posts_morelink_class, customfield_tag, customfield_class`
+customfield_tag, customfield_class`

 So let's say you want to wrap the displayed comments count with the p tag and a "lcp_comments" class, you would do:
 `[catlist id=7 comments=yes comments_tag=p comments_class=lcp_comments]`